15+ Instant Pot Recipes for Holiday Entertaining

 Instant Pot Butternut Squash Soup with Chorizo

-This Instant Pot butternut squash soup is a perfect recipe for effortless fall entertaining.
-Deeply warming, this comforting Instant Pot soup is excellent when served with crusty bread and a green salad for a light entree, but also makes for a fantastic appetizer served in smaller portions.
-It delivers a delightful blend of textures and flavors in each bite thanks to the toppings that make this dish as beautiful as it is delicious.
+For an easy and elegant fall entertaining dish you can make in your Instant Pot, look no further than our savory butternut squash soup.
+This Instant Pot butternut squash soup is a perfect recipe for effortless autumnal vibes.
+Featuring chorizo sausage and spices like cumin and chili powder, matched with butternut squash’s inherent sweetness, this Instant Pot soup exudes seasonal warmth.
+It’s excellent when served with crusty bread and a green salad for a light entree, but also makes for a fantastic appetizer served in smaller portions.
+A speedy and flavorful twist on classic butternut squash soup, our Instant Pot version delivers a delightful blend of textures and flavors in each bite thanks to toppings that make the dish as beautiful as it is delicious.

 Instant Pot Pumpkin Spice Candied Walnuts